Man Like Mobeen: star Guz Khan: "We want to present real issues"

 At the other end of the social spectrum, silver-spoon multimillionaires in Monmouth are also tuning in.
 “I didn’t even know where Monmouth was!” he splutters.
 They contact him saying: ‘I very much enjoyed your show and it’s excellent social commentary’.
 “I’m like: Big up you, Phillip!”

 It’s a turnaround in perception from when they first started filming on the streets of Birmingham.
-Tez Ilyans, who plays the naïve Eight, recalls: “We had young people coming up to us going ‘Is this Citizen Khan?’
+Tez Ilyas, who plays the naïve Eight, recalls: “We had young people coming up to us going ‘Is this Citizen Khan?’
 Because they didn’t want that filmed on the streets they lived on – because it didn’t reflect their experience.”
 He’s referring to the BBC’s divisive Adil Ray-devised sitcom about a Muslim community leader which – although it aired from 2012 to 2016 – Guz once rightly described as being as anachronistic as 1970s show On the Buses.

 By the time the first episode had aired, those fears had been allayed.
 “Now they come up to us while we’re filming asking us to be in it!”, laughs Tez.
 “People have been so thankful to see a character that represents them on screen, played in a way that’s funny, real and not tokenistic – all those negative things that Citizen Khan might have been.
 It feels like we’re blazing a trail for people to come after us and take advantage of the space we’re opening up.”